l50/unm_ismart_presentation/3_vulnerable_targets.md

 It should be noted that there are multiple types of XSS, but we're not going to cover that here.
 There's plenty of information you can find on the internet, and ultimately I encourage you to learn what each of them is, and what separates them from the others.

 #### Why is this vulnerability a concern?
 XSS is an immensely powerful vulnerability.
-It allows you to run arbitrary javascript within the context of a vulnerable application.
+It allows you to run arbitrary JavaScript within the context of a vulnerable application.
 You as the attacker have a whole language at your disposal - the possibilities are endless.

 I find a lot of success daisy chaining XSS with other vulnerabilities for maximum impact.
 For example, [Jenkins](https://www.jenkins.io/) is a tool that's used to automate building, testing, and deploying software.
 One of the features it includes is a console in which you can run arbitrary [Groovy](https://groovy-lang.org/) code.
 So finding a cross-site scripting vulnerability in Jenkins can ultimately be used to get Remote Code Execution (RCE) on the underlying server.
 RCEs are considered some of the worst vulnerabilities in our industry.